Folk punk: 2000s

 In the early 2000s, a Plan-It-X Records sound, heavily influenced by underground 1990s pop punk and classic DIY ethic began to take shape.
 For many in the punk community, the record label has become synonymous with folk punk, though they have also released electric acts with little or no folk influence.
 At the same time in New York a Gypsy Punk sound began to coalesce around Gogol Bordello, Golem, Insomniac Folklore, and other groups.
 These bands took eastern European instrumentation and fused it with the rhythms of punk, ska, and rock.
 Many of these bands adopted a very recognizable aesthetic influenced by campy references to Soviet art, burlesque aesthetics, and the classic punk style of the Clash.
 Gogol Bordello, in particular, achieved a degree of mainstream success.

-In the Northeast yet another community was emerging around the band Mischief Brew and Fistolo Records.
+In the Northeastern US, yet another community was emerging around the band Mischief Brew and Fistolo Records.
 These acts merged the DIY punk underground with '60s radical folk in the vein of Phil Ochs and contemporary anarchist folk musicians like David Rovics.
 Notable artists from the Northeast at this time were punk/appalachian hybrids the Can Kickers, and influential singer/songwriter Pat the Bunny under the name Johnny Hobo and the Freight Trains.
 Pat later went on to form Wingnut Dishwashers Union in the late 2000s.
 He is considered by many to be a highly definitive folk punk artist.

-During this period, the genre gained increased attention as Against Me! from Gainesville, Florida achieved mainstream success; however, this coincided with a change in their sound towards a more conventional punk rock sound that led to many in the scene considering them to have sold out.
+During this period, the genre gained increased attention as Against Me! from Gainesville, Florida achieved mainstream success; however, this coincided with a shift away from their original folk sound.

 In the mid-2000s, the west coast began to produce its own DIY scene of folk punk artists with a different sound, connected with Santa Cruz's Blackbird Raum who feature a completely acoustic lineup based entirely around traditional instruments, but with fast punk rhythms and bleak, political lyrics influenced by crust punk.
 They are closely associated with the all-acoustic hardcore band Hail Seizures and the Northwest Folklife festival folk-punk stage.
 These west coast bands play acoustically in order to busk.
 This time also hosted the rise of folk punk created in the Southwest United States.
 AJJ began in 2004 in Phoenix, AZ drawing inspiration from and collaborating with artists around the country.

 In 2004, the Moldy Peaches split up and Kimya Dawson began releasing solo work.
 In 2007, her music was featured extensively in the soundtrack for the film Juno.
 This soundtrack went on to win a Grammy for Best Compilation Soundtrack in 2009.

 In 2006, Brian Sella and Mat Uychich formed the Front Bottoms.
 Their first two albums, I Hate My Friends and My Grandma vs. Pneumonia, as well as their first EP, Brothers Can't Be Friends, featured them as well as Mat's brother, also named Brian.